Codecademy/docs/content/general/concepts/unit-testing/unit-testing.md

 Every project can benefit from unit testing because:

-- It can reduce the chances of having compound errors
+- It can reduce the chances of having compound errors.

-- Makes debugging easier
+- Makes debugging easier.

-- Helps creators write better code by encouraging them to write in smaller chunks
+- Helps creators write better code by encouraging them to write in smaller chunks.

-- Makes it easier to make changes to the source code
+- Makes it easier to make changes to the source code.

 However, it is important to note that there are some disadvantages to unit testing including:

-- One line of code may need multiple lines of test code to test it
+- One line of code may need multiple lines of test code to test it.

-- Can’t test everything; not every execution path can be covered with unit testing
+- Can’t test everything; not every execution path can be covered with unit testing.

-- It can not catch integration errors or broad system errors
+- It can not catch integration errors or broad system errors.

 Unit-testing may seem like a time-consuming process that could take a while to get a handle on.
 Nevertheless, having a process in place that contributes to the robustness and correctness of the source code can save time in the long-run.